 - Customer service interactions on Twitter have increased over 250% in the last two years alone. (source)

-- 85% of followers say they feel more connected with businesses after following them on Twitter. (source)
+- 85% of followers say they feel more connected to businesses after following them on Twitter. (source)

 - Companies using Twitter for customer service see a 19% increase in customer satisfaction (source)